Flask-FlatPages/Flask-FlatPages/docs/index.rst

 an app in ``C:\myapp`` with the default configuration, the path for the ``C:\myapp\pages\lorem\ipsum.html`` is ``lorem/ipsum``.

-Each file is made of a `YAML`_ mapping of metadata, a blank line, and the page body::
+Each file is made of a `YAML`_ mapping of metadata, and the page body::

     title: Hello